AbdoWise-z/the-epic-cpu/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
-you will need to download ModelSim or any VHDL simlator program to simualte the CPU, its source code can be found in /cpu, you will also need to have JAVA 17 to use the compiler
+you will need to download ModelSim or any VHDL simulator program to simulate the CPU, its source code can be found in /cpu, you will also need to have JAVA 17 to use the compiler

 ## images